 An enterprise knowledge graph will be more abstract, and include data from many departments within an organization, for example, finance, HR, legal and R&D, etc. In these circumstances, users are viewing the data from different aspects or through a particular lens.

 At a project level, the use case is more clearly defined: what specific questions do we want to ask of the knowledge graph?
 For example, an exercise in target prioritisation will require focus on gene-disease associations and relevant datasets.
-In this use case, the addition of HR documents would be likely to help.
+In this use case, the addition of HR documents would be unlikely to help.